Carroll Smith-Rosenberg

-Carroll Smith-Rosenberg is an American academic and author who is the Mary Frances Berry Collegiate Professor of History, American Culture, and Women's Studies, Emerita, at the University of Michigan, Ann Arbor.
+Carroll Smith-Rosenberg is an American academic and author who is the Mary Frances Berry Collegiate Professor of History, American Culture, and Women's Studies, emerita, at the University of Michigan, Ann Arbor.

-Smith-Rosenberg is known for her scholarship in US women's and gender history, and for her contributions to developing interdisciplinary programs and international scholarly networks addressing women's history, gender studies, the history of sexuality, and cultural and Atlantic studies.
+Smith-Rosenberg is known for her scholarship in U.S. women's and gender history, and for her contributions to developing interdisciplinary programs and international scholarly networks addressing women's history, gender studies, the history of sexuality, and cultural and Atlantic studies.

-Smith-Rosenberg's article, “The Female World of Love and Ritual,” has been described as creating “a template for how feminists could literally make history” (Potter, 2015).
-Her article “Discovering the Subject of the Great Constitutional Debate,” was awarded the Binkley-Stephenson Award by the Organization of American Historians in 1993.
+Smith-Rosenberg's article, "The Female World of Love and Ritual", has been described as creating "a template for how feminists could literally make history" (Potter, 2015).
+Her article "Discovering the Subject of the Great Constitutional Debate", was awarded the Binkley-Stephenson Award by the Organization of American Historians in 1993.
 Smith-Rosenberg's book, This Violent Empire: The Birth of an American National Identity, won a Choice Award for Distinguished Scholarly Book in 2011.

 Early life and education

-Smith-Rosenberg was born in Yonkers, New York, 15 March 1936 to Carroll Smith and Angela Haug Smith.
+Smith-Rosenberg was born in Yonkers, New York, March 15, 1936, to Carroll Smith and Angela Haug Smith.
 She grew up near Yankee Stadium, in the Bronx.
-Her heritage included a Caribbean grandfather, two centuries of slave-holding ancestors, and “on both sides, Irish grandmothers who didn’t speak to one another” (Smith-Rosenberg, 2007).
+Her heritage included a Caribbean grandfather, two centuries of slave-holding ancestors, and "on both sides, Irish grandmothers who didn't speak to one another" (Smith-Rosenberg, 2007).

 Smith-Rosenberg obtained a BA from the Connecticut College for Women (1957) and her MA (1958) and PhD (1968) from Columbia University, where she worked with Richard Hofstadter and Robert Cross (Smith-Rosenberg, 1971).
-From 1972 – 1975 Smith-Rosenberg held a Post-doctoral Fellowship in Psychiatry at the Medical School of the University of Pennsylvania, where she also taught.
+From 1972 to 1975 Smith-Rosenberg held a post-doctoral fellowship in psychiatry at the medical school of the University of Pennsylvania, where she also taught.

 Scholarship

 Early scholarship

-Smith-Rosenberg has described her scholarly career trajectory as “built around forty years of university teaching, scholarly friends around the world, and… an increasingly progressive political vision” (Smith-Rosenberg, 2007).
+Smith-Rosenberg has described her scholarly career trajectory as "built around forty years of university teaching, scholarly friends around the world, and ... an increasingly progressive political vision" (Smith-Rosenberg, 2007).
 She said that the political feminism of the 1960s led her to reshape the questions she asked and to push the boundaries of both the methods and the conceptual frameworks of traditional history (Smith-Rosenberg, 1985, p.
 11).